0334321-LSE/Progetto-SOA/README.md

 make install
 ```

-If for some reason need to restart the client is inside /ReferenceMonitor, remember to launch it with sudo.
+If for some reason need to restart the client, it is inside /ReferenceMonitor, remember to launch it with sudo.

 ## Project specification
 This specification is related to a Linux Kernel Module (LKM) implementing a reference monitor for file protection.
 The reference monitor can be in one of the following four states: